direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/vars/{variable}
 ```

-Get the value sorted in a namespace variable
+Get the value sorted in a namespace variable.

 #### Parameters